 - Thursday to Friday

 - Friday to Saturday

 Contact Waste Connections at 469-452-8000 for questions concerning the holiday collection schedule.

 Replace or Repair a Container

-If you need to replace or repair your trash or recycling container, call Waste Connections at 469-452-8000 or fill out the online container repair form.
+To replace or repair your trash or recycling container fill out the online container repair form.
 There is no fee to have a container repaired or replaced due to damage.
 There is a fee to order an additional container.

 Order an Additional Container